Cray-HPE/docs-csm/upgrade/1.2/README.md

 **Important:** Take note of the below content for troubleshooting purposes, in the event that issues are encountered during the upgrade process.

-## Relevant Troubleshooting Links for Upgrade-Related Issues
+## Relevant troubleshooting links for upgrade-related issues

 - General upgrade troubleshooting